Hon Hai says joint statement with Sharp expected by end August

-TAIPEI Taiwan's Hon Hai Precision Industry (2317.TW) said a joint statement with Sharp Corp (6753.T) on a renegotiated tie-up plan will be delayed to later this month.
+TAIPEI Aug 10 Taiwan's Hon Hai Precision Industry said a joint statement with Sharp Corp on a renegotiated tie-up plan will be delayed to later this month.

 "We have a mutual understanding and the joint release is a work in process.
 I understand that Japan has a summer break starting next week so it'll be a better time after," Hon Hai spokesman Simon Hsing told Reuters.